Axway/api-builder-docs/content/en/docs/Developer_Guide/Credentials/Configuring_Credentials/API_Key_credentials.md

 ---
-title: API Key credentials
+title: API key credentials
-linkTitle: API Key credentials
+linkTitle: API key credentials
+description: ADD A DESCRIPTION
 weight: 10
-date: 2021-03-02
+date: 2021-06-22
 ---

 The `apiKey` credential type allows you to configure a credential with a static token that will be used as the value of the credential.